unicode-org/message-format-wg/exploration/default-registry-and-mf1-compatibility.md

 #### Operands

-The operand of a date/time function is either an implementation-defined date/time type (passed in as an argument) or a _date/time literal value_, as defined below.
+The _operand_ of a date/time function is either an implementation-defined date/time type (passed in as an argument) or a _date/time literal value_, as defined below.
+All other _operand_ values produce a _Selection Error_ when evaluated for selection or a _Formatting Error_ when formatting the value.

 A **_<dfn>date/time literal value</dfn>_** is a non-empty string consisting of one of the following: